Guide

 1. Find your current sales

 • Historical data: Analyse your financial reports for past sales trends and seasonal patterns.
-You might find these in your point of sale (POS) system, ecommerce platform, or accounting software like Xero.
+You might find these in your point of sale (POS) system (which can reveal granular details, such as 86 per cent of overall sales occurring after 11.00am), ecommerce platform, or accounting software like Xero.

 • Market research: Study your target market, industry trends, and competitor performance.